 This therapy isn't for everyone.
-The best candidates are those experiencing heavy bleeding whose uterine fibroids are causing pain or pressure on their bladders or rectums.
+The best candidates are those experiencing heavy bleeding whose uterine fibroids are causing pain or pressure on the bladder or rectum.
 The long-term effects on pregnancy are not fully known, though some report an increased risk of miscarriage.
 For this reason, embolization is only recommended for those who do not wish to become pregnant in the future.
-The procedure is usually safe, but can lead to complications in some cases.
-If the blocking solution drifts to the ovarian artery, it can cause problems with ovary functions.
+The procedure is usually safe but can lead to complications in some cases.
+If the blocking solution drifts to the ovarian artery, it can cause problems with ovarian function.
 Some research tells us that while the treatment is generally successful, as many as one-third of patients will find that their leiomyomas reappear within five years.

 Surgical therapy comes down to three options: endometrial ablation, myomectomy, and hysterectomy.

 The lining of the uterus (the endometrium) is destroyed with endometrial ablation.
 This is used to remove small leiomyomas within the uterus.
 The procedure can be performed via freezing, laser, electric current, instrumentation, or boiling water.
 Often a heated balloon is used.
 At other times a device is employed that uses microwave energy to destroy the lining.

 Endometrial ablation makes pregnancy unlikely, but not impossible.
 When pregnancy does occur, the pregnancy carries a higher risk of miscarriage and other complications.